felipenoris/Mongoc.jl/docs/src/tutorial.md

 ## Connecting to MongoDB

-Connect to a MongoDB instance using a `Client`.
+Connect to a MongoDB instance using a `Mongoc.Client`.
 Use the [MongoDB URI format](https://docs.mongodb.com/manual/reference/connection-string/) to set the server location.

 ```julia